mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 This is accessed through [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) by pressing Ctrl+Shift+C from the webpage.
 Since it looks like something my (very smart) cat would've typed out by walking across my keyboard, the tricky part was extracting the data out of it.
 All the text I want is in there somewhere.
 I just need to identify the right HTML elements to select.
 HTML elements are enclosed within start and end tags, indicated by the angle brackets.
 The important thing to understand here is that we can use what's called [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp) to "select" the HTML elements we want based on their element _class_.

-For instance, the snippit contains the _summary_ text "Great People", along with its element tags.
+For instance, the snippet contains the _summary_ text "Great People", along with its element tags.
 This particular `<span></span>` tag has a class attribute with a value of `summary`, anchored within the `<a></a>` tag with a class attribute of `reviewLink`.
 The syntax to describe the elements with class="summary" within class="reviewLink" requires a dot (.) character followed by the class name: `a.reviewLink span.summary`, which can be shortened to `.reviewLink .summary`.
 If we were to search for this selector pattern by pressing Ctrl+F, we'll see that there's 10 matches.
 Great - that's what we want.
 Actually, we also want to find the shared common structure and consistent patterns in selectors for each of the variables across **all 1,112 reviews**.

 ### Go Go (Selector)Gadget
 Want a work-around for inspecting the HTML document?
 No problem.
 We can rely on the [SelectorGadget](https://selectorgadget.com) tool to start identifying the CSS selectors for us.
 This point-and-click tool compliments the use of the `rvest` package (both created by R expert Hadley Wickam), which will be used together with our class selectors.
 Make sure to check out how they work together [here](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html) because it will do a better job at explaining this process (and provides info on using XPaths as an alternative to selectors).
 Go ahead!